Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 - storage efficiency.

 <mark style="background: #BABD00;">Distributing parity stripes over a series of hard drives:</mark>
-- Minimizes write bottlenecks of RAID levels 3 and 4
+- Minimises write bottlenecks of RAID levels 3 and 4
 - Provides relief to the concentration of write activity on a single drive, which in turn enhances overall system performance.

 RAID 5 is often used as an all-purpose RAID solution, but it is also used for database and file server applications.